Join us on the 17th September for an evening with commons expert David Bollier.

 7.30pm – 9pm: talk and discussion at The Friends Meeting House, 120 Heath Street, Hampstead NW3 1DR

-Join us for an evening with American author, activist and commons experts David Bollier and Silke Helfrich, for the UK launch of their latest book Free, Fair and Alive: The Insurgent Power of the Commons.
+Join us for an evening with American author, activist and commons expert David Bollier, for the UK launch of his latest book Free, Fair and Alive: The Insurgent Power of the Commons, co-authored with Silke Helfrich.
 The book is an ambitious attempt to build a deeper understanding of the commons as a living social organism.

 Around the world, commons are (re)emerging as a paradigm and set of practices that emphasise collective stewardship of shared wealth and the interconnectedness that makes life on Earth possible.